zhangcc89claire/Code_for_Sb/full_analysis_pipeline.md

 ### Step 2: TWAS

-For the Transcriptome-Wide Association Study (TWAS), use the same script with RNA position weights.
+For the Transcriptome-Wide Association Study (TWAS), use the same script with RNA weights.
 Below, we provide an example using chromosome 22:

 ```bash
 Rscript FUSION.assoc_test.R \